Hiwonder-docs/Digital-Tube-Module/source/docs/4_Jetson_Development_Tutorial.md

 ### 4.1.2 Environment Configuration

 Install NoMachine on your computer.
-The software package is located under "**[2 Software Tools & Programs -\> 01 Software Installation Package -\> Remote Desktop Connection Tool -\> 1 Remote Desktop Connection Tool]()"**.
+The software package is located under "**[2 Software Tools & Programs -\> 01 Software Installation Package -\> Remote Desktop Connection Tool -\> 1 Remote Desktop Connection Tool](https://drive.google.com/drive/folders/1Zo_aqjHFcxcDNgYyJHAIRXoOxozrl22U?usp=sharing)"**.
 For detailed usage of NoMachine, refer to the materials in the same directory.

 **Drag the program into the Jetson Nano system image.
-As an example, place it on the desktop.**  Ensure that both **“digital_display.py”** and **“tm1640.py”** are stored in the same directory.
+As an example, place it on the desktop.**  Ensure that both **"digital_display.py"** and **"tm1640.py"** are stored in the same directory.

 ## 4.2 Test Case